The Essential Guide to 2 Weeks in Japan for First Time Visitors

 Understanding Japan Distances and Travel Times

-When you think about visiting Japan it is a good idea to get your head around the size of Japan and the typical places people visit, and how long it will take you to get around.
-The majority of first time visitors to Japan will typically visit Tokyo, Kyoto and Osaka with many also visiting Hiroshima.
-The four cities can be visualised as a straight west to east line as you can catch a single train line which stops in all 4 cities.
+When you think about visiting Japan, it is a good idea to get your head around the size of Japan, the typical places people visit, and how long it will take you to get around.
+The majority of first-time visitors to Japan will typically visit Tokyo, Kyoto and Osaka, with many also visiting Hiroshima.
+The four cities can be visualised as a straight west-to-east line as you can catch a single train line that stops in all 4 cities.
 The distances are travel times are as follows:

-• Kyoto to Osaka is a 55km / 34 mi distance which takes approximately 30 minutes on the train.
+• Kyoto to Osaka is a 55km / 34 mi distance, and it takes approximately 30 minutes on the train.
 The train from Tokyo to Osaka takes approximately 2:50 hours.
 Flights from Tokyo to Osaka take approximately 1 hour.

-To catch the fastest Shinkansen bullet train (the Nozumi, which is not covered by the JR Pass) from Tokyo to Hiroshima you can travel the 816km / 507 mi distance in 4 hours at a cost of 17000-24000 Yen ($US 150-215 / $A190-270) per one way ticket.
-By comparison you can also fly from Tokyo to Hiroshima directly which is a 1:20 hr flight at a cost from $US100 / $A127 upwards.
+To catch the fastest Shinkansen bullet train (the Nozumi) from Tokyo to Hiroshima, you can travel the 816km / 507 mi distance in 4 hours.
+By comparison, you can also fly from Tokyo to Hiroshima directly, which is a 1:20 hr flight.

 Flights to Japan